The Collapsing Universe in the Bible, Part 2

 In tracing the fluid storyline of the Bible, Dr. Keller has first focused on the early chapters of Genesis, emphasizing both the ordained purpose of creation and the great Fall of humanity.
 The latter addresses the pressing question: what is wrong with the world?

-The Human Fossil Record: The Rise of Early Homo
+The Human Fossil Record, Part 7: The Rise of Early Homo

 In early Homo came a hominin with a larger, rounder cranium and evidence of clear stone tool production.